 Peer-to-peer lending is also known as social lending and lend-to-save, because it works by individual savers and borrowers coming together to get better rates.
 As well as getting a great financial deal, social lending helps you to cut out big banks.
 So you can help fellow borrowers and savers while knowing you are being smart with your money.

-How does Zopa make money from peer-to-peer loans?
+How does Zopa work?

 Zopa makes money by charging lenders and borrowers a low, transparent fee.
 There are no hidden charges or sneaky clauses so our lenders and borrowers get a good deal.
 Lenders pay a 1% annual lender fee on the amount they lend to borrowers.
 Borrowers pay the borrowing fee only when their loan application is approved.
 The borrowing fee is added to the loan amount and always included in all our APR quotations.

 Zopa is not part of any loan contract and only enables the loan contract to be agreed.
 The contract is legally binding between the lenders and borrowers.
 This means the loan contract would still stand in the unlikely event that Zopa ceases to exist.
 We also ensure that the fees related to those contracts will cover the costs of administering them in that case, e.g. collecting borrower repayments and crediting lender accounts.